Raleigh NC Auto AC Repair

 It’s the first hot day of the summer.
-Uncomfortably shifting in your seat, you turn on that long-neglected A/C knob, only to discover an unwelcome blast of warm air streaming out from the vents.
-A bad situation made worse: that’s when you turn to us—Triangle Car Care, your auto A/C repair headquarters.
+Uncomfortably shifting in your seat, you turn on that long-neglected A/C knob.
+And subsequently discover an unwelcome blast of warm air streaming out from the vents.
+A bad situation made worse: that’s when you turn to us—Triangle Car Care, your auto AC repair headquarters.
 Did you know that without regular maintenance a vehicle’s air conditioning system loses about 5% of its original efficiency per year?
-This means that without proper maintenance, your auto air conditioning may be performing as poorly as other models that are years older!
+Hence, without proper maintenance, your auto air conditioning may be performing as poorly as other models that are years older!
 But there is good news: you can still recover most of that lost efficiency.

-Schedule an appointment with one of our factory-trained professionals—we understand all aspects of auto A/C repair.
-From modern computerized vehicle A/C components, to environmental disposal concerns, we know auto A/C repair.
-Today’s air conditioning systems are fairly complex.
-Not to mention all the new improvements in the most modern of vehicles.
-That’s why you need to turn to us, the qualified source for everything related to your auto A/C system.
+At Triangle Car Care our factory-trained professional mechanics will test and diagnose your auto a/c problem.
+Because we know auto air conditioning – from modern computerized vehicle A/C components, to environmental disposal concerns, Triangle Car Care has you covered.
+We stay up to date with all the new improvements in modern of vehicles.
+That’s why you need to turn to us, the qualified source for everything related to your car ac system.

 Common Auto A/C Repair Vehicle Components:

 - The ac compressor is a belt-driven device that derives its name from compressing refrigerant gas and transferring it into the condenser.
 It acts as a simple pump to get the job done.
 The compressor is in fact the core of your car or truck’s air conditioning system.